syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The deleted record primary key value is bound to the "key" parameter.
+The deleted record primary key value is bound to the 'key' parameter.
 Please refer the below image.

 ![](Editing_images/Editing_img23.png)

 ### CRUD URL:

-Instead of specifying separate controller action method for CRUD (insert, update and delete)operation, using `crudUrl` property you can specify the controller action mapping URL to perform all the CRUD operation in server side using single method.
+Instead of specifying separate controller action method for CRUD (insert, update and delete)operation, using `crudUrl` property you can specify the controller action mapping URL to perform all the CRUD operation at server side using single method.

 The action parameter of `crudUrl` is used to get the corresponding CRUD action.